What to do when your dog dies

 Whether your pet dies at home or is euthanised at a vet, we will first come and collect the body.
 Your pet is then briefly stored and cremated on the premises.
 We then personally return the ashes to you, he said.

-Kathy Girvan of Pet Heaven NQ, a pet cemetery and crematorium in Queensland, says that the actual cremator can vary in make and structure and is usually either gas or oil fired.
+Kathy Girvan of Pet Heaven NQ, a pet cemetery and crematorium in Queensland, told Dogs Life that the actual cremator can vary in make and structure and is usually either gas or oil fired.

-The processes remain similar.
-Identification throughout the process plays a key factor.
+The processes are similar, with identification throughout the process a key operating factor, said Girvan.
 Once the cremation is complete, ashes are cooled and ground down, prior to placing in the receptacle of choice.

 Some cremation companies then provide a certificate of cremation and a poem to go with the ashes, and many also offer grief counselling.

-If owners choose to bury their pets in a pet cemetery, they have a range of funeral options available.
+If owners choose to bury their pets in a pet cemetery, they have many options available to them when it comes to a funeral.
 They can have a wake, a memorial service or a chapel service complete with a viewing of the body, the music of your choice, refreshments and even a poetry reading.

-A pet funeral can be very similar to a human funeral, Girvan said.
+A pet funeral can be very similar to a human funeral, said Girvan said.

 Girvan said she is also aware of several clients who have had a wake at their home or elsewhere after the burial of their pet.

-Despite the cost advantage and practicalities of cremation, Pet cemeteries are another common choice.
-Families can visit the grave of their pet to pay their respects, just as they would visit a human grave, said Shane McGraw of Animal Memorial Cemetery & Crematorium in Berkshire Park, NSW.
+Despite the cost advantage and practicalities of cremation, the positive aspect of burial in a pet cemetery is that families can visit the grave of their pet to pay their respects, just as they would visit a human grave, said Shane McGraw of Animal Memorial Cemetery & Crematorium in Berkshire Park, NSW.

 I’ve seen everything from wealthy lawyers in the eastern suburbs to bikies and elderly people.
 We have pets buried in this cemetery from owners of every nationality, religion and walk of life, he said.